vamonke/javajam/product/README.md

 ## Workflow

-The proposed workflow:
+To maximise user experience, the entire process of updating price will happen within 1 page - `product.php`.

-1. User visits `product.php` page and is shown a table of products
+~~1.
+User visits `product.php` page and is shown a table of products
 2. User clicks on Edit button for a product, which displays a form within the table row
 3. User keys in a new price using the form and hits submit
 4. User is directed to `product_update.php` page and is shown that the update is successful
-5. User clicks on a 'Return to product' link to return to `product.php` page
+5. User clicks on a 'Return to product' link to return to `product.php` page~~

-There are other workflows:
-- 3 pages: `product`, `product_form` & `product_update`.
-It is simplier to code but more troublesome for the user.
-- 1 page for everything.
-User friendly but a pain in the ass to code.

-Its up to you to decide which workflow to go with but for this guide, we'll be using 2 pages - `product.php` and `product_update.php`.
-IMO its a good balance between coding and user friendliness.
+~~Its up to you to decide which workflow to go with but for this guide, we'll be using 2 pages - `product.php` and `product_update.php`.
+IMO its a good balance between coding and user friendliness.~~

 ## Database